Online Conformal Probabilistic Numerics via Adaptive Edge-Cloud Offloading

 \subsection{Performance Metrics}

-As performance measures, we report empirical coverage, empirical uncertainty set size, and empirical cloud-to-edge feedback rate evaluated on a sequence $\{A_t, b_t\}_{t=1}^T$ of duration $T=5000$.
-The empirical coverage at round $t$ measures the fraction of times in which the exact solution $x^*_\tau$ was included in the corresponding uncertainty set $\mathcal{C}_t$ from time $\tau=1$ until time $\tau=t$, i.e.,
+As performance measures, we report empirical coverage, empirical HPD set size, and empirical cloud-to-edge feedback rate evaluated on a sequence $\{A_t, b_t\}_{t=1}^T$ of duration $T=5000$.
+The empirical coverage at round $t$ measures the fraction of times in which the exact solution $x^*_\tau$ was included in the corresponding HPD set $\mathcal{C}_t$ from time $\tau=1$ until time $\tau=t$, i.e.,